iGEM-HUST-China/HUST-China-2025/wiki/human-practices.md

 ## Part I: Problem Definition & Value Discovery

 {% include dropdown.html
+   title="Objectively Understanding the Broad Market Application Scale and Source Distribution of Squalane/Squalene" content="
-   title="**Who we contacted:** Proya Cosmetics Co., Ltd., Bloomage Bio, Zhejiang Lanhaixing Salt Products Co., Ltd., Wuhan Canuos Technology Company.
+    **Who we contacted:** Proya Cosmetics Co., Ltd., Bloomage Bio, Zhejiang Lanhaixing Salt Products Co., Ltd., Wuhan Canuos Technology Company.
    **Why:** To select leading cosmetics and beauty companies with diverse product lines and wide distribution, providing macro-market information on product ingredients.
    **What we learned:** Most major cosmetic companies include squalane and other humectants in their moisturizing series, indicating a very large application market.
 Procurement personnel from companies like Proya emphasize their squalane source is "non-animal."
 However, some intermediary manufacturers are unaware of or indifferent to raw material production, simply sourcing available products from different channels based on client specifications.
    **How we adapted our project:** Squalene is a valuable substance, confirming our project has a market.
-We clarified the need to enhance technological and productive capabilities and strengthen public education and communication to promote green and sustainable cosmetic ingredients."
+We clarified the need to enhance technological and productive capabilities and strengthen public education and communication to promote green and sustainable cosmetic ingredients.
+"
 %}

 {% include dropdown.html